Landless Workers' Movement: Land reform before the 1988 Constitution

 A great deal of the early organizing in the MST came from Catholic communities.
 Much of MST ideology and practice come from a social doctrine of the Catholic Church: that private property should serve a social function.
-This principle developed during the 19th century and became Catholic doctrine with Pope Leo XIII's Rerum novarum encyclical, promulgated on the eve of the 1964 military coup.
-This doctrine was evoked by President João Goulart at a rally in Rio de Janeiro, at which he offered a blueprint for political and social reforms and proposed expropriation of estates larger than 600 hectares in areas near federal facilities such as roads, railroads, reservoirs and sanitation works; these ideas triggered a strong conservative backlash and led to Goulart's loss of power.
+This principle developed during the 19th century, and became Catholic doctrine with Pope Leo XIII's Rerum novarum encyclical, promulgated on the eve of the 1964 military coup (golpe militar).
+This doctrine was evoked by President João Goulart at a rally in Rio de Janeiro, at which he offered a blueprint for political and social reforms, and proposed expropriation of estates larger than 600 hectares in areas near federal facilities, such as roads, railroads, reservoirs, and sanitation works; these ideas triggered a strong conservative backlash, and led to Goulart's loss of power.
 Nevertheless, the Brazilian Catholic hierarchy formally acknowledged the principle in 1980.

-In Brazilian constitutional history, land reform – understood in terms of public management of natural resources – was first explicitly mentioned as a guiding principle of government in the 1967 constitution, which sought to institutionalize an authoritarian consensus after the 1964 coup.
+In Brazilian constitutional history, land reform—understood in terms of public management of natural resources—was first explicitly mentioned as a guiding principle of government in the 1967 constitution, which sought to institutionalize an authoritarian consensus after the 1964 coup.
 The military dictatorship intended to use land reform policy to develop a buffer of conservative small farmers between latifundia owners and the rural proletariat.
-In 1969, at the most repressive point of the dictatorship, the 1967 constitution was amended by a decree (ato institucional) by a junta that held interim power during the final illness of president Arthur da Costa e Silva, authorizing government compensation for property expropriated for land reform.
+In 1969, at the most repressive point of the dictatorship, the 1967 constitution was amended via a decree (ato institucional) by a junta that held interim power during the final illness of president Arthur da Costa e Silva, and authorized government compensation for property expropriated for land reform.
 This compensation would be made in government bonds rather than cash, previously the only legal practice (Art.
 157, §1, as amended by Institutional Act No. 9, 1969).

-Land reform and the 1988 constitution
+Land reform and the 1988 Constitution

-The constitution now in effect, passed in 1988, requires that "property shall serve its social function" and that the government should "expropriate for the purpose of agrarian reform, rural property that is not performing its social function."
+The Constitution passed in 1988 required that "property shall serve its social function" and that the government should "expropriate for the purpose of agrarian reform, rural property that is not performing its social function."

-Under Article 186 of the constitution, a social function is performed when rural property simultaneously meets the following requirements:
+Under Article 186 of the Constitution, a social function is performed when rural property simultaneously meets the following requirements: